coverclock/com-diag-hazer/README.md

 available.
 (N.B.
 I don't have a way to test this.)
 Also shown are the milliseconds since first fix and milliseconds uptime provided by the message.

-LOC is the current local time provided by the host system and (if available and enabled) wideband and narrowband jamming indicators and spoofing indicators.
+LOC is the current local time provided by the host system, the elapsed time to first fix, the software release number, and the local host name.
 The local time, with a fractional part in milliseconds, includes the time zone offset from UTC in hours and minutes, the current daylight saving time (DST) offset in hours, and the military time zone letter.
 If the time zone offset is an even number of hours (some aren't: Newfie Time, I'm looking at you), it will be a letter like "T" ("Tango") for Mountain Standard Time as found in Denver; otherwise it will be "J" ("Juliet") to indicate any local time zone.

 All subsequent lines represent the current state of Hazer data structures updated by data read from the device.
 Each line includes at its end the system